seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 It's easy to generate these examples using SeaSketch, so be sure to make lots of examples that cover all edge cases.
 Will your function work with both Sketches and Sketch Collections?
 Then include both types.
 Maybe even include Sketches outside the project bounds to make sure error conditions are handled appropriately.

+# Debugging

+## Debugging Unit Tests

+Each project you create includes a debug launcher which is useful for debugging your function.
+With the geoprocessing repo checked out and open in VSCode, just add a breakpoint or a `debugger` call in one of your tests or in one of your functions, click the `Debug` menu in the left toolbar (picture of a bug) and select the appropriate package.
+The debugger should break at the appropriate place.

 # Upgrading

 When you create a geoprocessing project, it will be pinned to a specific version of the geoprocessing library in package.json.
 You can update to the latest by running: